 Eli Neugeboren is an award-winning artist, illustrator, writer, and professor living and working in Brooklyn, NY.
 He is an Associate Professor, with tenure, at City Tech (CUNY), where he's been teaching in the Communication Design Department since 2010.
 His work has been included in both the American Illustration and American Photography annuals.
 He has been drawing since he could hold a crayon and does his best to draw every single day.
 His work is primarily figurative and humanist, with an interest and focus on storytelling.
 Storytelling both in single editorial images that imply a greater narrative, and also sequential work.

-Current projects include #drawingthenews, Sharkary vs Tsunami Crab Volume III, The Long Shadows, and The ABC's of Ultimate.In his career he has worked as an illustrator at a product development company creating licensed goods, a designer in the exhibition department at the American Museum of Natural History, and a digital retoucher for international ad campaigns for clients such as Maybelline and Redken, along with being the in-house retoucher for SPIN Magazine for nearly four years.
+Past projects include #drawingthenews, Sharkary vs Tsunami Crab Volume III, The Long Shadows, and The ABC's of Ultimate.In his career he has worked as an illustrator at a product development company creating licensed goods, a designer in the exhibition department at the American Museum of Natural History, and a digital retoucher for international ad campaigns for clients such as Maybelline and Redken, along with being the in-house retoucher for SPIN Magazine for nearly four years.

 Thank you!